andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ![1 3 Average Ride Length by User Type Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/5ab3bf73-c6cf-498c-aebf-a6918b429e29)
 ![1 2 Ride Length Statistic Summary](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/8a9458b3-fc75-4e16-a5df-b2f1a07febb2)
-+ This chart illustrated a notable difference in average ride duration between casual and member users.
++ The chart illustrated a notable difference in average ride duration between casual and member users.
 + Casual users, on average, tend to take longer rides, with an average ride length of approximately **19.75 minutes**, suggesting a preference for leisurely or extended biking activities.
 + In contrast, member users exhibit shorter average ride durations, approximately **12.15 minutes**, indicative of more useful or short-distance travel patterns, such as commuting or running errands within the city.

 ![1 5 Average Ride Distance by User Type Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/28db9763-744a-44d9-a658-ec34c695ebf4)
 ![1 4 Ride Distance Statistic Summary](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/740a39e0-d6fd-4451-9c48-577eeb7c9263)
-+ The analysis reveals a slight difference between casual and member users.
++ The chart reveals a slight difference between casual and member users.
 + Casual users, on average, cover a distance of approximately **1.44 miles** per ride
 + Whereas member users travel slightly shorter distances, averaging around **1.37 miles per** ride.
 + While the disparity is minimal, it suggests that casual users may be more inclined to take slightly longer rides, perhaps indicating a preference for leisurely biking or exploring new areas.
 Conversely, member users tend to undertake shorter, more focused trips, likely for commuting or routine travel purposes.